dzhydyk/python_patterns/README.md

 # General Information
 Snippets for the SOLID principe's and design patterns implementation in Python

+## Structure
+Each of the design pattern would have his on directory with separate readme of "motivation" when and why to use them.
+All general information will be in this readme.

 ## SOLID principe's
 - SRP (single responsibility principle) or SOC (separation of concerns):
      > class should have only one general/primary responsibility.
 You don't want to overload yours objects with to many responsibility.
 It's hart to manage in future.